I am a Senior Lecturer in the Faculty of Education and Society.

 While recovering from surgery, I decided to utilise the time I was unable to work and studied the MA Education (Special Educational Needs and Disabilities and Inclusion) at the University of Sunderland.
-This led me to lecturing part-time at the University on the BA (Hons) Primary Education with QTS course alongside teaching in a school with children with significant special educational needs.
-While in school, I devised specific programmes of learning for several individuals in order to accelerate their progress, and allow them to access mainstream education more effectively.
+This led me to lecturing part-time at the University on BA (Hons) Primary Education with QTS alongside teaching in a school with children with significant special educational needs.
+While in school, I devised specific programmes of learning for individuals in order to accelerate their progress, and allow them to access mainstream education more effectively.
 I went on to project manage the development of a nurture-led classroom for children within the setting who were struggling to access mainstream learning.

 I am passionate about teachers being knowledgeable about individual needs and how to meet them, particularly within mainstream contexts.
 This includes making reading accessible and enjoyable for all children.
 I am also extremely passionate about student experience while on placement, including student/mentor relationships and how staff at university can contribute to these important relationships.

 - Early Years